Azure/benchpress/examples/SqlServer/SqlServer_Example.md

-# How To Run ActionGroup.Tests.ps1
+# How To Run SqlServer.Tests.ps1

-`ActionGroup.Tests.ps1` contains examples of using the `Confirm-AzBPActionGroup` cmdlet.
+`SqlServer.Tests.ps1` contains examples of using the `Confirm-AzBPSqlServer` cmdlet.

 ## Pre-Requisites